RetroPie/RetroPie-Docs/docs/EmulationStation-Advanced-Theming.md

 * `horizontal_wheel` Logos/logotext scrolls left/right but with curvature.
 * `vertical_wheel` Logos/logotext scrolls up/down but with curvature.

+`<logoRotation></logoRotation>` **Coming soon**
+`<logoRotationOrigin></logoRotationOrigin>` **Coming soon**

+`<logoCount></logoCount>` Specifies the number of systems/logos/logotexts that will appear in the carousel.
+`<maxLogoCount></maxLogoCount>` **Same thing?**

+`<logoScale></logoScale>` Specifies how much bigger the currently selected logo/logotext will be.
+For example, a value of 2 will make the currently selected logo/logotext 2 times bigger than the other logos in the carousel.

+`<size></size>` Specifies how big the carousel 'bar' or 'wheel' will be.
+This has no bearing on how big the logos/logotext will be.
+Basically only affects the size of the background color of the carousel and how the carousel is positioned.

+`<color></color>` Specifies the background color of the carousel using hexadecimal notation.
+A fourth octet can be added to specify opacity of the background.
+For example, FFFFFF would make the background white.
+So would FFFFFFFF.
+However, FFFFFF00 would make the background white but completely transparent.

 ## Adding Video Support

 Coming Soon.